AndersBrunc/ot-harjoitustyo/README.md

 # **BudgetApp**

-This app can be used to create a budget.
+This app can be used to create a budget and keep track of purchases.

 ## Documentation